Note: Under construction! See issue https://gitlab.com/pipettin-bot/pipettin-grbl/-/issues/49.

 - Wiring electronics:

-- Wire cutting, using heatshrink, very basic soldering (for soldering headers on long wires), etc.
+- Wire cutting, using heat-shrink, very basic soldering (for soldering headers on long wires), etc.

 - No custom PCBs are needed.